High Dependency Midwifery Care

 School: Health & Social Work

 Fees and Funding

 The price quoted above is per 30 credits and relates to students assessed as UK/home self-funded for fee purposes.
-Prices may differ for students that are assessed as EU Overseas/Overseas.
 Fees status will normally stay with the student for the remainder of their course.
 Here you can find further details along with, costs and when your fees need to be paid.
 You may be able to obtain a Post Graduate student loan, for which you must sign up for the whole MSc programme and not just individual modules or a Post Graduate Diploma, further details can be found at Gov.uk Master’s Loan

-Registered Midwife.
-Working in or with access to a relevant work environment.
+Registered Midwife, working in or with access to an intensive care unit or high dependency midwifery work environment.

 This is a 30 credit module that incorporates a practice placement.